polybdenum/polybdenum.github.io/_posts/2020-07-18-subtype-inference-by-example-part-3-the-typechecker-frontend.md

 There is one last subtlety here.
 When definitions are entered into the REPL, they may contain errors.
 Definitions that contain errors won't actually be executed, so any global variables they define shouldn't be made available to subsequent code.
 Therefore, we make a copy of all the state before we begin type checking, and undo everything if there was an error.

 This concludes the implementation of cubiml's typechecker frontend.
-Next week, we will begin the implementation of the typechecker core, so we can see what all those `engine.flow()` calls are actually doing under the hood.
+[Next week]({{next_url}}), we will begin the implementation of the typechecker core, so you can see what all those `engine.flow()` calls are actually doing under the hood.

 {{series_footer}}